Accessible Travel In Mississippi

 The Mississippi Aquarium’s indoor and outdoor exhibits provides accessible opportunities to observe more than 200 species of aquatic animals including bottlenose dolphins, North American river otters, sharks, and stingrays.

 The ticketing office located in the front of the building provides wheelchairs for rent on a first-come, first-serve basis.
 The entire building is accessible for everyone with wide hallways and open areas for viewing the enclosures.

-Sensory bags are available inside the aquarium’s Changing Tides exhibit.
-Bags contain badges, a feeling thermometer, fidget tools, and noise canceling headphones.
+KultureCity sensory bags are available inside the aquarium’s Changing Tides exhibit.
+Bags contain badges, a feeling thermometer, fidget tools, and noise-canceling headphones.
 Quiet areas, marked and situated at the lower river habitat, contrast with headphone zones (loud areas) found at the touch pools in Aquatic Wonders and the rainforest habitat in Changing Tides.
-Service animals are also welcome at Mississippi Aquarium.
+Service animals are also welcome at the Mississippi Aquarium.

 Lynn Meadows Discovery Center For Children

 At the Lynn Meadows Discovery Center, children of all abilities can learn about history, occupations, space, medicine and so much more as they engage in fun and educational activities.

 The museum and its outdoor areas are wheelchair accessible.
 Service animals are also welcome on the premises to assist visitors.
 A limited number of wheelchairs and children’s crutches are available at the front desk.